 Ever been to the pride parade in Amsterdam?
 This is what it looks like from up above!
 Everyone should participate in these parades to stand with our LGBTQ+ brothers and sisters because the city used to be a lot less gay-friendly.
 We still have a long way to go to make sure there’s LGBTQ+ equality.

 Did you know that Nijmegen is the oldest city in the Netherlands?
-It has existed for more than 2000 years, where it was first recognised as Noviomagus during Roman times.
+It has existed for more than 2,000 years when it was first recognised as Noviomagus during Roman times.

 A photographers’ favourite and a town known for its windmill park Zaanse Schans, Zaandam has a lot to offer in terms of quirky and colourful architecture.

-The Netherlands has so much to offer and this is just a glimpse of it.
-If you love these images as much as we do, make sure to head over to Arden’s Instagram and Facebook page where you’ll find plenty more incredible shots of the Netherlands.
+The Netherlands has so much to offer, and this is just a glimpse of it.
+If you love these images as much as we do, make sure to head over to Arden’s Instagram, Facebook page, or website, where you’ll find plenty more incredible shots of the Netherlands.

 Which one of the places featured here would you love to visit the most?
 Tell us in the comments!